gfelber-tgm/DemonSeed/README.md

 | ---------------------------------------------- | ------------------------------------------------ | -------------------------------------------------- |
 | ![usbasp_redirect](images/usbasp_redirect.jpg) | ![redirect_pogojig](images/redirect_pogojig.jpg) | ![pogojig_demonseed](images/pogojig_demonseed.jpg) |

 It is OK to run this command as many times as you want, you shouldn't be able to break it through this procedure.
-Once again i want to remind, that you need to be in the same directory as the *DemonSeed.hex* file.
+Once again I want to remind, that you need to be in the same directory as the *DemonSeed.hex* file.

 ```
 avrdude -c usbasp -p attiny85 -s -U flash:w:DemonSeed.hex:i -U lfuse:w:0xe1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m